Pet-Safe Gopher Control in San Bernardino County

 • No secondary poisoning risk to cats or raptors

-• Works in all San Bernardino soil types
+• Works in all San Bernardino County soil types

 • 60-day guarantee on all gopher service